DOI-ONRR/blog-nrrd/src/pages/transition-to-management/index.md

 ## Building trust and transitioning to management

 I have always been taught to put myself in others’ shoes to be able to understand their perspective and viewpoints.
 When I started the role as a Product Manager, I put myself in my team’s shoes.
 I thought to myself “it must be awkward to have someone who was your peer suddenly be your new manager.”
 I knew it must have felt awkward for my team members since it felt awkward for me as well.
-I had already built trust with my teammates, but as a fellow analyst , not as their manager.
+I had already built trust with my teammates, but as a fellow analyst, not as their manager.

 As a Program Analyst, I stayed within my comfort zone.
 I stuck to my duties and helped when I could with other duties.
 As a manager, I wanted to earn my team’s respect and I knew I had to force myself out of my comfort zone.

 During my first few weeks, I spoke with each team member individually.
 I asked them what challenges they are facing, what would they like to see happen differently, and how I could be supportive.
 I gained a lot of perspective from these discussions, and I quickly realized that I had to turn these discussions into actionable goals.

 To do so, I started a document with fiscal year goals.
 I then asked my team to prioritize the goals based on how much value they bring and how complex the goal would be to implement.
 After setting a priority level for each goal, I assigned goals to each quarter in the fiscal year and planned to evaluate our progress towards these goals during our road mapping meetings (every 6 weeks).
-I believe that as the goals we set together started being achieved, it helped me gain the trust of my team.
+I believe that as the team started achieving the goals we set together, it helped me gain the trust of my team.

 Although one of the main duties as a manager is to delegate assignments across team members, the team was very short staffed for a long period of time.
 I had to pick up analyst assignments along with my manager duties.
 For several months, the User Experience (UX) Designer and I took over tasks normally covered by 2 program analysts and a content strategist.